-The Internet makes marketing really easy.
-You can create a Facebook page (for free).
+The Internet makes social media marketing really easy.
+You can create a Facebook page or an Instagram account (for free).
 Blogs are free (or low-cost with your own domain).
-So is commenting on posts, interacting on Google+, or Twitter, or Klout.
+So is commenting on posts, interacting on Google+, or Twitter, or Snapchat.
 All free.

 The only cost is time.
 And woo hoo, look ma, I’m marketing!